Context tree selection and linguistic rhythm retrieval from written texts: Introduction

 This article is organized as follows.
-Section \ref{sec:model} presents the class of probabilistic context tree models and states the main theoretical results supporting the proposed algorithm.
-Section \ref{sec:smc} presents the smallest maximizer criterion (SMC) and its implementation is given in Section \ref{sec:algo}.
-Section \ref{sec:ling} is dedicated to the linguistic case study which is the original motivation for this article.
-In Section \ref{sec:simul} a simulation study illustrates in a concrete way the good performance of the algorithm implementing the smallest maximizer criteria.
-A final discussion is presented in Section \ref{sec:final}.
-The mathematical proofs of the theorems are given in Appendix 1.
-Appendix 2 presents, in a more detailed way, the sample of symbolic chains, including a discussion of the encoding procedure and the preprocessing of the linguistic data.
+The linguistic background including the formulation of the rhythmic class conjecture and some basic facts about BP and EP are presented in Section \ref{secrhythm}.
+Section \ref{secsmc} presents the class of VLMCs, the SMC, and states the main theoretical results supporting the proposed method.
+The implementation of the SMC is given in Section~\ref{secalgo}.
+In Section~\ref{secsimul} a simulation study compares the performance of the SMC with the performance of the classical BIC procedure and also with the performance of the Peres--Shield order estimator.
+Section \ref{secling} is devoted to the linguistic case study which is the original motivation for this article.
+A final discussion is presented in Section \ref{secfinal}.
+The mathematical proof of the theorems is given in Appendix \ref{app1}.
+Appendix \ref{app2} discusses the preprocessing of the linguistic data and the computation of the degrees of freedom of the models.